Don’t Believe the Hype — Bed Bugs Are Easy to Kill. Learn How

 section.settings.bed-bug-head-block-wrapper-img

-The optimal temperature to eliminate bed bugs is between 120 degrees and 130 degrees Fahrenheit.
-These temperature will need to be held from 2 to 24 hours depending on the levels of infestation and clutter.
+The optimal temperature to eliminate bed bugs is between 120 and 130 degrees Fahrenheit.
+That temperature needs to be held for 2 to 24 hours, depending on the level of infestation and clutter in the space.

-Below is a step-by-step guide for killing bed bugs yourself with heat using our tried-and-true bed bug eradication heaters and fans.
-This process was developed by CONVECTEX through many years and thousands of professional heat treatments for bed bug heat and bed bug inspection services.
+Below is a step-by-step guide for killing bed bugs yourself with heat, using the same proven heaters and fans the pros rely on.
+Convectex developed this process over many years and thousands of professional bed bug heat treatments and inspections.
+Follow the steps below to treat your home the right way.

 Step 1: Inspect Your Home for Bed Bugs